GeorgeHub2018/FullStack.Docker.Example/Service/README.md

 ### How it works?
 We build Golang application (on our machine) for Linux using Golang.
 Then we put this App to Docker Image and Run it.
-This Docker Image will have minimum size.
+This Docker Image will have minimum size - 7.4Mb (only app).